Waste and Recycling

 Justice of the Peace

-Our Environmental Health Officers inspects local public pools and spas.
+Our Environmental Health Officers inspect local public pools and spas.
 Public recreational water facilities, such as public pools and spas, pose potential health risks if not properly maintained.
-Disease-causing organisms live and multiply in pool water when have not been properly treated and may cause eye, ear, skin, or intestinal infection.
+Disease-causing organisms live and multiply in pool water when have not been properly treated and may cause eye, ear, skin, or intestinal infections.
 The inadequate chemical balance of pool water can also cause skin rashes and conjunctivitis.

 - Available for use by members of the public on payment of an admission or membership fee.